-- The submission reporting an original study that engaged human subjects shows evidence that the studies were conducted in accordance with ethical research standards (e.g., Institutional Review Board approval, consent by participants, etc.).
+- Submissions reporting an original study that engaged human subjects shows evidence that the studies were conducted in accordance with ethical research standards (e.g., Institutional Review Board approval, consent by participants, etc.).

 - A full-text article is within the limit of 4,000-6,000 words (the word limit does not apply to the abstract, five key words, reference list, endnotes, and appendices).

 - The submission is written in English without highly technical terms or professional jargon and for the global audience devoid of localized acronyms.
-For special bilingual issues, a submission prepared in a designated language will be accepted, reviewed, and published in its original language.
+If writing in an additional language, please ensure the English language is carefully edited to academic standards.

 - Five keywords (preferrably no more than 2 words for each keyword) are provided beneath the Abstract.
-This list of keywords are consistent with the metadata.
+This list of keywords is consistent with the metadata.

 - Metadata is provided for the submission.
 Complete all items in the metadata incuding the author bio and keywords.